 Below are examples of typical presentations/workshops we provide.

 - Great New Books for Children and/or Teens

 We are always open to exploring other book and book-related topics.

 We are open to exploring ideas for both format and content.
 Let us know your interests and needs.

 Minimum Audience Size:

 For a single-day workshop requiring travel, the CCBC will expect at least 40 advance registrants.
 For a two-day workshop, minimum registration requirement is 65 over the two days.
 (The workshop may serve different audiences over the course of two days.)

-The CCBC will not charge for staff time or workshop content.
-The CCBC will require reimbursement for all travel costs, including UW Fleet vehicle and lodging/meals if applicable.
+The CCBC does not charge for presentations to library and education groups in Wisconsin.
+Reimbursement for all travel-related costs, including UW fleet vehicle, and lodging/meals if applicable.

 The CCBC records two “Great New Books” presentations each spring highlighting books in its annual best-of-the-year list, CCBC Choices: “Great New Books for Children (Birth – Grade 5)” and “Great New Books for Older Children and Teens (Grades 6-12). ” These are available for viewing throughout the rest of the year along with selected other distance presentations archived on our web site.
 We cannot accommodate requests from individual organizations and groups for online presentations on new/recently published books.